-For fiscal 2012 nearly 34% of the Commonwealth's budget is devoted to MassHealth and Commonwealth Care.
+For fiscal 2012, 33.44% of the Commonwealth's budget is devoted to MassHealth and Commonwealth Care.
 Health care expenditure is the largest and has been one of the fastest growing items in the Commonwealth's budget.
 Medicaid spending from fiscal 2007 to fiscal 2012 is estimated to have grown by 6.08% on a compound annual basis (including Medicaid administrative expenses and off-budget Medicaid expenses).
 During the same period, Medicaid enrollment is estimated to have increased 3.9% on a compound annual basis, driven largely by eligibility expansions and the individual mandate prescribed by the 2006 health care reform legislation.
 The economic recession has additionally contributed to Medicaid membership increases from fiscal year 2009 to 2012.

-Fiscal 2012 estimated spending is \$10.435 billion for MassHealth programs and includes almost \$588 million in savings achieved through a variety of initiatives, including but not limited to rate restructuring, program integrity efforts, capitation cost control and payment strategies.
-In fiscal 2012, the Governor and the Legislature approved \$35 million in additional funding to cover the restoration of Adult Day Health Medicaid benefit cut in the general appropriations act.
-MassHealth does not anticipate additional supplemental funding and is not projecting deficiencies in the program.
+Estimated spending in fiscal 2012 is \$10.435 billion for MassHealth programs and includes almost \$588 million in savings achieved through a variety of initiatives, including but not limited to rate restructuring, program integrity efforts, capitation cost control and payment strategies.
+In fiscal 2012, the Governor and the Legislature approved \$35 million in additional funding to cover the restoration of Adult Day Health Medicaid benefit cut in the original fiscal 2012 budget.
+MassHealth ended fiscal 2012 without further supplemental funding.

-The Governor's fiscal 2013 budget recommendations include \$10.953 billion for the MassHealth program.
-This is almost 5% higher than fiscal 2012 estimated spending of \$10.435 billion.
+The fiscal 2013 budget includes \$10.991 billion for the MassHealth program.
+This is approximately 5.3%, or \$556 million, higher than fiscal 2012 estimated spending of \$10.435 billion.
+Between fiscal 2012 and fiscal 2013 MassHealth has controlled health care cost growth for an annual average increase of 3.6%.
 The fiscal 2013 budget fully maintains eligibility for MassHealth and funds projected enrollment growth of 2.79%.
-The budget keeps MassHealth costs affordable for the Commonwealth and members by maintaining appropriate discipline on rates, instituting new program integrity measures, and restructuring certain benefits.
-In light of fiscal challenges, the MassHealth adult dental benefit will continue to be restructured to cover preventative and emergency services but not restorative dental services.
-This change will not impact children or developmentally disabled members (DDS), and other members will be able to have access to restorative dental services at Community Health Centers through the Health Safety Net.
-See "Health Care Cost Containment," below.
+The budget keeps MassHealth costs affordable for the Commonwealth and members by maintaining appropriate discipline on rates, instituting new program integrity measures and restructuring certain benefits.
+In light of fiscal challenges, the MassHealth adult dental benefit will continue to be restructured to cover preventative and emergency services but not full restorative dental services.
+The fiscal 2013 budget provides funding for adult dental fillings for front teeth, effective January, 2013, which was previously cut under the dental restructuring.
+The restructuring of dental benefits is not expected to affect children or developmentally disabled members (DDS), and other members are expected to be able to have access to restorative dental services at Community Health Centers through the Health Safety Net.